 The Group's business is focussed only in malt liquor brewing including production, packaging, marketing and distribution of its products, principally in Malaysia.
-In previous financial year, less than 1% of the total sales is exported, mainly to Asian countries.
 As such, only one reportable segment analysis is prepared.
 The Managing Director of the Company (the chief operating decision maker) reviews internal management reports at least on a monthly basis.